hymkor/make-scoop-manifest/README.md

 - Read releases information with GitHub-API
 - The zip files' names must contain the word: `32bit`,`64bit`,`386`,`amd64` or `arm64`
+    - If the executable is for AnyCPU, use the option `-anycpu`.
 - If the zip files' names contains `linux` or `macos`, they are ignored.
 - Do not check the target is updated or not.